 Your credit score is one of the most influential factors when it comes to your ability to achieve approval for a loan or credit card.
 In addition, your credit score can impact employment and ability to obtain insurance, as well as your living accommodations.

-– Create a detailed plan/budget for paying off all of your debts, and determine what you will be able to afford in payments towards your debt every month.
+Create a detailed debt payoff plan.
+Determine what you will be able to afford in payments towards your debt every month.
 Also, make sure you pay all of your current debt in-full and on time every month.
 Lenders will typically view individuals that have resolved their debt issues more favorably than those who disregard them.
 Your credit will begin to improve as soon as you begin to pay your debt off.

-– Get a recent copy of your credit report.
+Get a recent copy of your credit report.
 Make sure that all of your information is being reported accurately and up-to-date.
-Because any erroneous or outdated information will adversely affect your credit rating, it should be removed via a dispute letter to the bureau that is reporting the information.
+Because any erroneous or outdated information will adversely affect your credit report, it should be removed via a dispute letter to the bureau that is reporting the information.

-– Establish additional sources of positive account activity by opening up utility accounts such as gas, water, cell phone, and/or cable television.
+Establish additional sources of positive account activity.
+Open up utility accounts such as gas, water, cell phone, and cable or satellite television service.

-– Do you have a savings account at your bank?
-If you do you may be able to apply for a signature loan that allows you to borrow a small amount of money utilizing the funds from your savings account as collateral.
+Apply for a signature loan.
+Do you have a savings account at your bank?
+If so, you may be able to apply for a signature loan that allows you to borrow a small amount of money utilizing the funds from your savings account as collateral.

-– Apply for a small loan.
-Companies like Choice Personal Loans offer a wide variety of good and bad credit unsecured personal loans that are specifically designed to help you get the cash you need while helping improve your credit by reporting your account activity to the credit bureaus every month.
-They even have fast cash loans for those that need to achieve financing in 12 hours or less.
+Apply for a small loan.
+Believe it or not, there are actually companies out there that offer a wide variety of unsecured personal loans specifically designed to help you get the cash you need while helping improve your credit.
+They do this by reporting your account activity to the credit bureaus every month.
+Just remember to pay on time.